glomatico/gttrl/README.md

 ```bash
 gttrl [OPTIONS]
 ```
 gttrl will prompt the username and password if they are not provided through the command line arguments.
+After logging in, it will check for game updates and download them if necessary.
+Finally, it will launch the game.

 ## Configuration
 gttrl can be configured by using the command line arguments or the config file.